 The Writer’s Technology Companion offers an email update list, and also allows you to receive notifications when someone responds to a comment you’ve left.
 This information is used only for the explicit purpose you’ve designated.

 - Third-Party Agents

-While I have no control over third-party users of your information, I do not willingly offer private information (such as email addresses or other identifying information).
+While I have no control over third-party users of your information, I do not willingly offer private information (such as email addresses or other identifying information) to any outside parties.